State Fair median real estate price is $156,658, which is less expensive than 79.7% of Michigan neighborhoods and 87.5% of all U.S. neighborhoods.

 Also, more people ride the bus in this neighborhood each day to get to work than 99.3% of U.S. neighborhoods.

-The State Fair neighborhood stands out for having an average per capita income lower than 99.9% of the neighborhoods in the United States.
+One of the unique characteristics of the State Fair neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
 Also of note, 57.7% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 59.5%.
 This is a higher percent living alone than we found in 98.6% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.